cgoliver/rnaglib/docs/source/tutorials/tuto_custom_features.rst

 Using existing and custom annotations as features for ML tasks
 -----------------------------------------------------------------

-The :class:`~rnaglib.data_loading.features.FeaturesComputer` class allows us to cast annotations present in the RNAs, such as any of the available ones in :doc:`the annotation reference <rna_ref>`, or those added by the user as above into tensors for machine learning.
+The :class:`~rnaglib.data_loading.features.FeaturesComputer` class allows us to cast annotations present in the RNAs, such as any of the available ones in :doc:`the annotation reference <../data_reference/rna_ref>`, or those added by the user as above into tensors for machine learning.

 To use existing annotations you can simply pass their name to the ``FeaturesComputer`` object and then to the ``RNADataset``.
 In this example we ask for the ``'nt_code'`` annotation at the nucleotide (``nt``) level which tells us the nucleotide identity for each residue in the RNA.

 .. code-block:: python